karthik-d/funded-project-tracker/README.md

 ![FP-Tracker-Logo](assets/logo.png?raw=true)

-A centralized online system, with a web-application interface, to manage internally and externally funded projects affiliated to the college.
+A centralized online platform, with a web-application interface, to manage internally and externally funded **research projects** affiliated to [https://www.ssn.edu.in/college-of-engineering/](SSN College of Engineering, Chennai, India).

+> Deployed as an internal web-application for management on the intra-network of the college.

 It handles the following key aspects:
-- Resource management and repurposing for internally funded projects
+- Resource management, tracking, and repurposing for internally funded projects.
-- Project status, updates and outcomes repository for all projects
+- Project status, updates, and outcomes repository for all projects in the past and present.
-- Filterable and customized summary stats of faculty and student projects
+- Filterable and customized summary statistics of faculty and student projects, organized by domain and tech stack.
-- Resource inventory and project deliverable/outcome report generation for all projects
+- Resource inventory and project deliverable/outcome report generation for all projects.

-## Compiled Document
+## Compiled Documentation
 - [Project Report](https://drive.google.com/file/d/1-ugSlGmEHbMfo-DBxR1wm4ZShB_HDwF-/view?usp=sharing)

 ## Atomic UML Documents